bluefireteam/audioplayers/README.md

 [![Patreon](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://www.patreon.com/fireslime)

+## Feature Parity Table

+Not all features are available on all platforms.
+[Click here](feature_parity_table.md) to see a table relating what features can be used on each target.

+Feel free to use it for ideas for possible PRs and contributions you can help with on our roadmap!
+If you are submiting a PR, don't forget to update the table.

 ## Usage

 An `AudioPlayer` instance can play a single audio at a time.
 To create it, simply call the constructor: